latestbob/nello_firebase/GUIDE.md

 ```
 4. **Importing Seed Data**

     Importing Product Seed to your mongodb database using Compass, Visit https://www.mongodb.com/try/download/compass to download Compass if not installed.

- Import store.products.json file into the store database using Compass
+ Import **store.products.json**  file found in the project root into the store database using Compass

 Run the test